 - Reduce the risk of injury or onset of illness.
-Take a look around your home— do you have steep stairs, narrow hallways or slippery tile in your bathroom?
+Take a look around your home— do you have steep stairs, narrow hallways, or slippery tile in your bathroom?
 Each year, nearly 1 in 3 seniors over the age of 65 will become injured due to a slip or a fall.
-Older adults can postpone or even eliminate the need for long-term care with sensible home modifications, regular exercise, a healthy diet and high quality sleep.
+Older adults can postpone or even eliminate the need for long-term care with sensible home modifications, regular exercise, a healthy diet, and high-quality sleep.
 From prolonging the onset of cognitive conditions like Alzheimer’s to keeping bones and joints healthy, how you manage your physical and mental health now means everything for your future.

 - Talk with family and friends about your wishes.
-If decisions have to be made about an independent living, assisted living or in-home care, planning now means you have a say in the place where you receive care.
+If decisions have to be made about independent living, assisted living, or in-home care, planning now means you have a say in the place where you receive care.
 If your goal is to remain independent in your home for as long as possible, be sure you start planning for what it takes to live independently and safely.

 - Examine your family history.
 If you have a parent or sibling with a cognitive condition like dementia or Alzheimer’s, your risk increases substantially.
 With nearly 6 million people in the United States over the age of 65 suffering from Alzheimer’s disease, having a plan for long-term care can help you manage the progression of the illness.
-A family history of heart disease, cancer and osteoporosis can also impact whether or not you’ll need long-term care.
+A family history of heart disease, cancer, and osteoporosis can also impact whether or not you’ll need long-term care.

 Planning isn’t just about how to anticipate the potential for long-term care, but also how to pay for it.
 There are many options for securing the cash you need for the care you want, but your chances are better if you start preparing now.